BackSlasher/blog.backslasher.net/content/locking-down-jenkins-authentication.md

 ```
 By the way, I'm not afraid of idempotence issues, since the objects modified by this code have no state (so while not ideal, I don't care about them being recreated over and over).

-I'm planning to release a stable version, add a README file, upload to the Jenkins wiki etc soon.
+<s>I'm planning to release a stable version, add a README file, upload to the Jenkins wiki etc soon.
-PRs are welcome.
+PRs are welcome.</s> Removed